kentaka7/eMia-iOS/README.md

 ![emia](https://user-images.githubusercontent.com/2775621/40444625-88c20db4-5ed2-11e8-8e50-24a8fd0eea0e.gif)

-There is my code example here. eMia is an application like a forum.
+This is my code example. eMia is a simple social network.
 You can register, then post topics with a title, description and a photo.
 There are profile editor, push-notification if another user likes your post.

-eMia developed with using
+eMia is developing with using following things:
-- Firebase database, storage, authentication and cloud messages.
+- Firebase database, storage (for photos), authentication and cloud messages (push-notifications).
-- RxSwift
+- RxSwift, RxCocoa, RxDatasource
-- RxCocoa, RxDatasource and Custom Layout for UICollectionView
+- Custom Layout for UICollectionView
 - VIPER arhitecture

 ## Requirements